supercontainers/containers-wg/_ideas/container-runtime-survey2021.md

 ### Potentials

-Without making the survey to long, we could also ask about.
+Without making the survey too long, we could also ask the following questions.

 1. do you deal with different target architectures in your build process?
 2. Do you use CI/CD?